dbelavy/playwright-results/readme.md

 ### Credentials Storage
 - Credentials are stored in a local JSON file for easy user editing
 - Recommended security measures:
-  1. Store credentials.json outside the project directory (e.g., in your home directory)
-  2. Set file permissions to 600 (owner read/write only):
+  1. Set file permissions to 600 (owner read/write only) on macOS/Linux:
      ```bash
      chmod 600 credentials.json
      ```
-  3. Never commit credentials.json to version control (keep in .gitignore)
+  2. Never commit credentials.json to version control (keep in .gitignore)
-  4. Keep credentials.json.example in the repo as a template
+  4. Keep rename_to_credentials.json in the repo as a template

 ### General Security
 - No credential information is transmitted to external servers except for legitimate login purposes